lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Computer Science issues relating directly to practical election system development and deployment into production at scale.

+book: Working in PUblic by Nadia Eghbal, making and maintaining open source software

 ## Quantifying elections, votes, decisions, agreement, choices

 ## Visualization of Election Data